Home » 30 Minute Meals » Creamy Tuscan Chicken

 Creamy Tuscan Chicken

-Creamy Tuscan chicken with fresh garlic, spinach, and sun-dried tomatoes is a meal worthy of entertaining or special occasions, yet can be on your table in 30 minutes.
+Tuscan-style chicken with fresh garlic, spinach, and sun-dried tomatoes in a Parmesan cream sauce is a meal worthy of entertaining or special occasions, yet it can be on your table in under 30 minutes.

 Ingredients